ap29600/ap29600.github.io/src/just_cos.md

 For our purposes, we will first focus on finding an interpolating polynomial for the $\cos$ function on the range $[-\frac\pi 4, \frac\pi 4)$ (or rather for the $\text{tcos}$ function on the corresponding range $[-\frac 1 8, \frac 1 8)$).
-Then the $\text{tcos}$ function can be calculated by multiplying the angle by 4: then the integer part mod 4 tells us what function to apply:
+Then the $\text{tcos}$ function can be calculated by multiplying the angle by 4, and the integer part mod 4 tells us what function to apply on the fractional part:

 - if $\left\lfloor4x\right\rceil \equiv 0 \pmod{4}$, calculate $+$`icos`$\left(2^{63} \cdot 8\left(x - \frac{\left\lfloor4x\right\rceil}{4}\right)\right)$
 - if $\left\lfloor4x\right\rceil \equiv 1 \pmod{4}$, calculate $-$`isin`$\left(2^{63} \cdot 8\left(x - \frac{\left\lfloor4x\right\rceil}{4}\right)\right)$